-- binomialOptions (binOpt): The binomial option pricing method is a numerical method used for valuing stock options. - BlackScholes (black): A pricing model used principally for European-style options that uses partial differential equations to calculate prices. - Fast Fourier Transform (fft): A high-performance implementation of the discrete Fourier Transform, used for converting a function from the time domain to the frequency domain. - Fast Walsh Transform (fwt): The matrix product of a square set of data and a matrix of basis vectors that are used for signal/image processing and image compression. - Laplace Transform (1ps): An integral transform for solving differential and integral equations. - LU Decomposition (lu): A matrix decomposition for solving linear equations or calculating determinants. - Monte-Carlo (mc): A method used to value and analyze financial instruments by simulating various sources of uncertainty. - Needleman-Wunsch (nw): A bioinformatics algorithm used to align protein and nucleotide sequences. - Stochastic Different Equation Solver (sde): Numerical integration of stochastic differential equations. - Speckle-Reducing Anisotropic Diffusion (srad): A diffusion algorithm based on partial differential equations that is used for removing the speckles in an image for ultrasonic and radar imaging.
+- Laplace transform (1ps).
+An integral transform for solving differential and integral equations. - LU decomposition (1u).
+A matrix decomposition which writes a matrix as the product of a lower triangular matrix and an upper triangular matrix for solving linear equations or calculating determinants. - Monte-Carlo (mc).
+A method used to value and analyzes financial instruments by simulating various sources of uncertainty. - Needleman-Wunsch (nw).
+A bioinformatics algorithm used to align protein and nucleotide sequences. - Stochastic different equation solver (sde).
+Numerical integration of stochastic differential equations commonly used in many branches of science. - Speckle-reducing anisotropic diffusion (srad).
+A diffusion algorithm based on partial differential equations that is used for removing the speckles in an image for ultrasonic and radar imaging.